Princess Vittoria of Savoy: Succession

 In 2019 Vittoria's grandfather, Vittorio Emanuele, Prince of Naples, changed the rules of succession which previously only allowed males to be the heir to the throne.
 Under the rule changes, Vittoria, as the firstborn child of her father, will one day succeed him as the disputed head of the House of Savoy.
 Her parents had never produced a male heir but had two daughters.
 Despite being the disputed heir to the now-defunct Italian throne, she lives in Paris in neighbouring France.
-The current line of succession within the House of Savoy is disputed by Prince Aimone, 6th Duke of Aosta.

-The headship of the house of Savoy is currently disputed by Aimone di Savoia Aosta, a descendant of Victor Emmanuel II's younger son, Amadeo I of Spain.
+The current line of succession within the House of Savoy is disputed by Prince Aimone, 6th Duke of Aosta., a descendant of Victor Emmanuel II's younger son, Amadeo I of Spain.
 The origins of the dispute stem from Vittorio Emanuele, Prince of Naples's marriage to Marina Doria, which Aimone's father, Amadeo claimed was done without the permission of Umberto II, therefore excluding Vittorio Emanuele and all of his descendants from succeeding to the headship of the House of Savoy.

 In June 2023, her father Emanuele Filiberto, Prince of Venice announced he would renounce his claim as disputed heir apparent in favour of Vittoria, however he has yet to formally do so.
 If he does, that would make Vittoria the claimed Duchess of Savoy and disputed head of the House of Savoy pretender to the throne of Italy.

 On 8 October 2023, she was made a member of the Supreme Order of the Most Holy Annunciation, being the first female ever to be admitted into the order, which was established in 1362.